 Road trip kickoff

-I mentioned that Dan and Ashar are heading to Arizona.
+I mentioned that Kaitlyn and Ashar are heading to Arizona.
 As I finish this post on New Year’s Day, they’re on the last leg.
 So far, their days were:

 - Pennsylvania, Maryland, West Virginia, Kentucky